blackfist/blog_phoenix_github_webhooks/README.md

  * GitHub hashes the raw body of their messages
  * You need to implement a custom parser to calculate the hash and still parse the JSON.
  * Attempting to to implement a plug that reads the body before the parser renders the parsers unworkable.
 The body is read-once.
+ * Use a secure comparison to mitigate timing attacks.
  * This repo is an example of how to do it in Phoenix.
  * Environment variables need to be available at compile time.